cosmos/cosmos-sdk/docs/spec/params/subspace.md

 Currently, `attribute` only consists of `reflect.Type`, which indicates the parameter type.
 It is needed even if the state machine has no error, because the paraeter can be modified externally, for example via the governance.

 Only primary keys have to be registered on the `KeyTable`.
-Subkeys inherits the attribute of the primary key.
+Subkeys inherit the attribute of the primary key.

 ## ParamSet